-This is to attest that this dissertation is accepted in partial fulfilment of the requirements for the award of the degree of Master of Engineering in Computer Engineering in the Department of Electrical and Information Engineering, College of Engineering, Covenant University, Ota, Nigeria.

-Miss Adefunke F. Oyinloye (Secretary, School of Postgraduate Studies)

-Prof. Akan B. Williams (Dean, School of Postgraduate Studies)
+This is to attest that this dissertation is accepted in paraward of the degree of Master of Engineering in Co Electrical and Information Engineering, College of Nigeria. omputer Engineering in the Department of Miss Adefunke F. Oyinloye (Secretary, School of Postgraduate Studies) Signature and Date Prof. Akan B. Williams (Dean, School of Postgraduate Studies) Signature and Date